philipp-baumann/leaf-starch-spc/README.md

 The directory is self-contained and is designed to run reproducibly, either on your host operating system (local or remote) or in a Docker container (relying on kernel of the host).
-The practical instruction to deploy this Docker image and run all analyses within this project can be found below.
+The practical instructions to deploy this Docker image and run all analyses within this project can be found below.

-# Rerun all analyses
+# Rerun all analyses (1. or 2.)

-## Reproduce the analysis on your local machine (host operating system)
+## 1\.
+Reproduce the analysis within the host operating system

 First, download this repository or clone it with git.